petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ```bash
 $ sudo update-initramfs -uk all
 ```
-This ensures the changes take effect and the driver is properly blacklisted.
+This command ensures the changes take effect and the driver is properly blacklisted.
 #### 3.8 Reboot

-After restarting the Virtual Machine, the default amdgpu driver in Ubuntu Linux distributions does not load because we blacklisted it.
+After you restart the Virtual Machine, the default amdgpu driver in Ubuntu Linux distributions does not load because it has been blacklisted.
 To confirm that the driver isn't loaded, run the command "lsmod | grep amdgpu" to check if the amdgpu driver is loaded.
 If there's no output, the driver isn't loaded, and you can proceed.
 However, if the driver has remained loaded, return to the previous step to double-check that the amdgpu driver has been blacklisted correctly.

 ### 4. AMD Driver Installation
 #### 4.1 Installation